-The "Bigend Books" are a series of novels (three, so far) by William Gibson.
-They each revolve around the efforts of Belgian advertising executive Hubertus Bigend to learn the secrets behind strange and interesting things, chiefly by hiring a "cool-hunter" or reporter to investigate.
+The Bigend Books are a series of novels (three, so far) by William Gibson.
+They each revolve around the efforts of a Magnificent Bastard with Money to Throw Away, Belgian advertising executive Hubertus Bigend, to learn the secrets behind strange and interesting things.
+He does so chiefly by scouting special talent and hiring people as "coolhunters" to investigate for him.
 Unlike other William Gibson books, the Bigend Trilogy takes place in the present day (relative to when they were written) and do not involve anything especially world-changing.
-Instead, they are basically mystery novels involving the fringes of the technology and culture of the Turn of the Millennium and The New Tens.The books include:
+Instead, they are basically mystery novels involving the fringes of the technology and culture of the Turn of the Millennium and The New '10s.

-Zero History (2010) — Hollis Henry is again roped into working for Bigend, investigating a secret streetwear brand.
+- Zero History (2010) — Hollis Henry is again roped into working for Bigend, investigating a secret streetwear brand.
 This time, she's partnered with Milgrim, whom Bigend had put through rehab in exchange for working for him.
 During the search, however, Hollis discovers her daredevil ex-boyfriend was badly injured jumping off the world's tallest building.
 Meanwhile, Bigend must attempt to fend off a corporate coup aiming to steal Blue Ant's business from him.

-Each one is explicitly set in the year prior to its publication.These books provide examples of:
+Each one is explicitly set in the year prior to its publication.

-A Good Name for a Rock Band - Hollis Henry's former band, The Curfew, and in Zero History, the Bollards, the band being produced by former Curfew guitarist Reg Inchmale.
+- A Good Name for a Rock Band: Hollis Henry's former band, The Curfew, and in Zero History, the Bollards, the band being produced by former Curfew guitarist Reg Inchmale.

 "Dense," said Heidi, "but no match for wolfram.
 Old name for tungsten.
 Should've been a metal band: Wolfram."

 - Heidi (the drummer in The Curfew) is talking about about materials for making darts: